Read and report vaccine reactions, harassment and failures.

 Significant decreases in mortality rates from tetanus disease in the United States have been noted by public health officials since the early 1900’s, however, the disease did not become nationally notifiable until 1947.
 In 1948, there were 601 cases of tetanus reported in the U.S., the highest number of cases ever reported in a single year.
 After the 1940s, the incidence of tetanus disease declined steadily and by the mid-1970s, an average of 50–100 cases (~0.05 cases per 100,000) were reported annually.

-From 2009 through 2015, there were an average of 28 tetanus cases and less than 3 deaths each year.
+From 2009 through 2017, there were an average of 29 tetanus cases and approximately two deaths each year.
 Tetanus cases occurred most frequently among adults between the ages of 20 and 29, however all tetanus related deaths were reported in persons over the age of 55.
-In 2018, there were 20 cases of tetanus reported in the United States.
+In 2019, there were 26 cases of tetanus reported in the United States.

 IMPORTANT NOTE: NVIC encourages you to become fully informed about Tetanus and the Tetanus vaccine by reading all sections in the Table of Contents , which contain many links and resources such as the manufacturer product information inserts, and to speak with one or more trusted health care professionals before making a vaccination decision for yourself or your child.
 This information is for educational purposes only and is not intended as medical advice.